 Acne can affect one’s self-esteem and also leave behind permanent scarring.
 Therefore, it’s important to treat it as soon as possible.
 There are many traditional routes to go down with treatment, and these should be explored first.
-Antibiotic tablets, topical antibiotics, and topical retinoids are typical go-to solutions at GPs.
+Antibiotic tablets, topical antibiotics, and topical retinoids are typical go-to solutions for GPs.
 Women can also try combined oral contraceptive pills to see if that yields any results too.

 However, each case of acne can be different, and some sufferers respond to certain treatment plans better than others.
 If you’ve expended the most common options, looking for safe alternative treatment is the next step.
+Below you’ll find a few suggestions for alternative treatments to help with acne-prone skin.
+Make sure to discuss these options with your healthcare specialists too!

-1. Dermatologist Acne Treatment
+- #1.
+Dermatologist Acne Treatment

 If you have concerns about your acne, your GP should be your first stop.
 If they can’t solve the problem with basic treatment methods, they may choose to refer you to a specialist.
 It would help if you seized that opportunity because these professionals are skin specialists.